What the best inkjet printer does

 Will the printer fit your space?
 You may need a particular size and shape to fit a specific desk space.
 Printers with small footprints make the most sense for college dorms or occasional transportable use.
 Models that don't top-load are the easiest to fit into desk cubbyholes.

 What type of paper stock will you use?
 Be sure that the printer you're considering takes the types and sizes of paper you use.
-All of our Best Reviewed inkjet printers can print photos and documents up to 8 1/2 by 11 inches, as well as envelopes and legal-size paper.
+All of our Best Reviewed inkjet printers can print photos and documents up to 8 1/2 by 11 inches, as well as envelopes.
 Some can print on just about any paper size or type you can throw at them.
 Some have dual trays, so you can keep one tray loaded with photo paper and the other with standard paper stock.
 If you plan to print labels, card stock, envelopes, CDs or other challenging media, look for a straight-through paper path.

 How long do you plan to keep your prints?
 The best-quality inks from Canon, Epson and HP are all rated to last 100 years or more.
 If long-lasting prints matter to you, you should confirm that the model you're considering uses (or can use) long-lasting archival inks, and check how long they're rated to last.